Lava from La Palma eruption finally reaches the Atlantic

 Torres said his government is working to house those who have lost their dwellings.
 Authorities have plans to purchase over 100 currently unoccupied homes.
 Torres cited one village, Todoque, home to 1,400 people, which was wiped out.

 La Palma, home to about 85,000 people, is part of the volcanic Canary Islands, an archipelago off northwest Africa.
-The island is roughly 35 kilometers (22 miles) long and 20 kilometers (12 miles) wide at its broadest point.
+The island is roughly 22 miles long and 12 miles wide at its broadest point.

 Cleaning crews swept up ash in the island’s capital, Santa Cruz, while more small earthquakes that have rumbled under the volcano for weeks were registered by geologists.

-Favorable weather conditions allowed the first flight in five days to land at airport on La Palma, an important tourist destination along with its neighboring Canary islands, despite a huge ash cloud that Spain’s National Geographic Institute said reached up to 7 kilometers (4.3 miles) high.
+Favorable weather conditions allowed the first flight in five days to land at the airport on La Palma, an important tourist destination along with its neighboring Canary islands, despite a huge ash cloud that Spain’s National Geographic Institute said reached up to 4.3 miles high.

 Laura Garcés, the director of Spain’s air navigation authority ENAIRE, said she does not foresee any major problems for other airports on the archipelago due to the ash.